 The dashboards are a way to put auto-updating charts up on a large screen in your office, such as the release burnup at the top of this review.
 The charts displayed can be selected and configured from those mentioned below.

 The Sprints area is where you access Screenful’s agile reporting.
-This covers a lot of the charts an Agile Team would expect such as Burndown, Lead/Cycle Times, Release Forecasting, CFDs etc. However, these charts all live under sprints you create, so you may struggle a little with these if you are not using Sprints (ie you are a Kanban team)
+This covers a lot of the charts an Agile Team would expect such as Burndown, Lead/Cycle Times, Release Forecasting, CFDs etc.

 The Reports section lets you include the charts you created above and share/export them.
 Including the ability to send these by email.